 Merely collecting data is not enough - it’s just the first stage.
 Without a competent marketing platform and team to convert this data into valuable insights, the collected data is of no value.

-Hence, brands must use an analytics tool to rapidly analyse and interpret customer data.
-Accordingly, your marketing team can quickly adapt and adjust omnichannel campaigns to meet the immediate requirements of the consumers.
+Hence, brands must use an analytics tool to analyse and interpret customer data rapidly.
+Accordingly, your marketing team can quickly adapt and adjust omnichannel campaigns to meet consumers’ immediate requirements.

 3. Customer Journey Mapping